Friday, March 22, 2024

 There was a brief period when Baha Sadr and I travelled about giving readings together.
 I wrote short poems that I sometimes attempted to sing as a way to accompany his playing of the Persian setar, and various percussion instruments, including a rain stick.

-Below are links to more information.
+Below are links to more informaiton

-This is about Hafez. https://www.poetryfoundation.org/poets/hafez
+This is about the great Persian poet Hafez: https://www.poetryfoundation.org/poets/hafez

 No comments: